chapman-cs510-2017f/cw-04-sharonkynanjianhua/README.md

 Analyze in this section what you found useful about this assignment in your own words.
 Include any lingering questions or comments that you may have.

+**
-1. Generator is very powerful, make the coding fun.
+1. The generator + yield is very powerful, and makes the coding fun.
-2. Good Algorithm: faster, lesser code, simpler.
+2. This classwork showed us how we can create an algorithm that "does the job" but with the right tools, it can be improved on.
+A Good Algorithm=faster, lesser code, simpler.
+Overall, an efficent code means a better code.
-3. Jupter note makes reading code and design thought easier, especially when algorithm is complicated or designing large program, or need to collaborate with others.
+3. The Jupyter notebook makes reading code and design thought easier, especially when the algorithm is complicated and you want to test one part of the code.
+It is also useful when designing a large program, and when you need to collaborate with others. **

 ## Honor Pledge